aptosaurinae/nop-raid-bot/README.md

 - Tailoring to raid leads needs without a third party being involved
 - Automatically being able to check some of the above alongside other checks that raid helper doesn't support e.g. checking a charactername/realm is valid, and automatically pulling class from the API on signup

-## Requirements
+## Requirements / dev info

+Python requirements are provided in `requirements.txt`.

 At present the functionality is limited to python-based queries of these elements.
-This will be developed into a bot that can be used to query this information.
-Python requirements are provided in `requirements.txt`
+This will be developed into a `discord.py` bot that can be used to query this information.
+The `ipynb` file is a bit of a playground currently to allow testing of the core `.py` modules and explore the `json` responses from the API to check formats.

 ## Additional information